-The Audit Committee has reviewed and discussed the Company's quarterly and annual audited financial statements with management and with Ernst & Young, LLP, the Company's independent public accountants.
-The Company has also discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended, by the Auditing Standards Board of the American Institute of Certified Public Accountants.
-The Audit Committee has also received from Ernst & Young LLP the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, regarding their independence.
+The Audit Committee has reviewed and discussed the Company's quarterly and annual audited financial statements with management and with Ernst & Young LLP, the Company's independent public accountants.
+The Company has also discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended, as adopted by the Auditing Standards Board of the American Institute of Certified Public Accountants.
+The Audit Committee has also received from Ernst & Young LLP the written communication and the letter required by applicable requirements of the PCAOB regarding Ernst & Young LLP's communication with the Audit Committee concerning independence.
 The Audit Committee has discussed with Ernst & Young LLP their independence and considered whether the provision of non-audit services referred to under "Independent Public Accountants" on page 29 is compatible with maintaining their independence.
-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the December 31, 2007 audited financial statements be included in the Company's Annual Report on Form 10-K for 2007.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the December 31, 2008 audited financial statements be included in the Company's Annual Report on Form 10-K for 2008.